Kiusta: Name

-The name Kiusta means "where the trail comes out," in reference to a trail used from T’áalan Stl’áng to the village.
+The name K’yuusda means "where the trail comes out," in reference to a trail used from T’áalan Stl’áng to the village.
 The trail is substantial and is still used between these villages on the west coast of Graham Island.

 Village site

 The village of Kiusta lies on a sheltered beach facing Cloak Bay on the northwest corner of Graham Island, opposite Langara Island.
 It faces north onto Parry Passage, noted for its tidal currents, but is well protected by Marchand Reef along its northern end.

 History

 Kiusta is one of the few sites that has been archeologically dated and "in 1986, archeologists from the Haida Gwaii Museum uncovered campfire charcoal dating back 10,400 years" denoting it as "one of the oldest known sites of human activity in British Columbia."

 Early European references: contact with Kiusta

 During the maritime fur trade era Chief Cuneah was the primary leader of Kiusta and had influence over the entire region.
 George Dixon visited the Kiusta area in 1787 and called the inlet where he traded "Cloak Bay", for the large number of beautiful sea otter cloaks he acquired there.
 The first European to visit Kiusta and meet Cuneah was William Douglas, in June 1789.

 Kiusta was first portrayed in 1799, in a drawing in the journal of the ship Eliza.
 The illustration provided a panorama of the town from the water.